varnish/Varnish-Book/varnish_book.rst

 ..
 Install Apache
 To install Apache in Ubuntu, type the command: ``apt-get install apache2``.
 Install the *HTTPie* utility with the command: ``apt-get install httpie``.
-HTTPie allows you to issue arbitrary HTTP requests in command line interface (CLI).
+HTTPie allows you to issue arbitrary HTTP requests in the terminal.
 Next:

 #.
 Verify that Apache works by typing ``http -p h localhost``.